zdravkov/kendo-docs/api/framework/datasource.md

 ### schema.total `Function|String`

 The field from the server response which contains the total number of data items.
-If set to a function - the function will be called to return the total number of data items for the response.
+Can be set to a function which is called to return the total number of data items for the response.

 > If `schema.total` is not specified the `length` of the `Array` returned by [schema.data](#configuration-schema.data) will be used.

-The `schema.total` option must be specified when the [serverPaging](#configuration-serverPaging) option is set to `true`.
+> The `schema.total` option must be set if the [serverPaging](#configuration-serverPaging) option is set to `true`.

 #### Returns